thacherT1D/webdevstuff/Auth/Express:_Form-Based_Authentication.desc.md

 #### bcrypt
 <a href="https://www.npmjs.com/package/bcrypt" target="_blank">Docs: bcrypt</a>

 The tool we use to hash passwords is called bcrypt.
-Bcrypt is a module based on the blowfish cipher.
+Bcrypt is a module based on the [blowfish cipher](https://en.wikipedia.org/wiki/Blowfish_(cipher)).
 To install it we use `npm install --save bcrypt` and make sure to add `const bcrypt = require('bcrypt');` when we want to use it in our code.
 Bcrypt provides functions for hashing, salting and comparing passwords.

 ### More on bcrypt:
 <a href="https://en.wikipedia.org/wiki/Bcrypt" target="_blank">bcrypt Wiki</a>